From BR Bullpen

+Former Phillies manager Dallas Green had become the Cubs' GM and knew exactly what he was doing in getting the young player.
+It would turn out to be one of the best trades in Cubs history.
 It wasn't that the Phillies thought Sandberg wouldn't make it.
 Rather, they had been competitive in 1980 and 1981, and wanted to continue to compete.
-However, their shortstop, Larry Bowa, was 35 in 1981 and aging, and the acquisition of Ivan DeJesus would solve the problem.
-Sandberg wasn't ready to immediately step in.
+However, their shortstop, Larry Bowa, was 35 in 1981 and aging, and the acquisition of the younger Ivan DeJesus would solve that problem, while Sandberg was not someone who could play that position and they already had All-Stars at third and second base in Schmidt and Manny Trillo.
 The plan worked for the Phillies, since they won the 1983 pennant and went to the 1983 World Series with DeJesus at shortstop.

-Meanwhile, Sandberg became the starting third baseman for the Cubs, while Bowa played short and Bump Wills was at second base.
-It was Wills' last year in the majors, and Sandberg took over the next year at second base as Ron Cey was acquired to play third base.
+Meanwhile, Sandberg became the starting third baseman for the Cubs in 1982, while Bowa played short and Bump Wills was at second base.
+It was Wills' last year in the majors, and Sandberg took over at second base in 1983 as Ron Cey was acquired to play third base.

-1984 was Sandberg's MVP year, but he had many good years.
+1984, when the Cubs surprised every one by winning the NL East title and coming within a game of reaching the World Series, was Sandberg's MVP year, but he had many good years.
 The next year, 1985, he hit .305 with 26 home runs and 54 stolen bases.
-In 1989, he hit 30 home runs for the division-leading Cubs, and he was 4th in the MVP voting.
+In 1989, he hit 30 home runs for the division-winning Cubs, and he was 4th in the MVP voting.
 From June 21, 1989 through May 17, 1990, Sandberg went 123 consecutive games without an error, breaking Joe Morgan's record of 91 (17 years later, Luis Castillo, playing in the American League, broke Sandberg's mark and 22 years later, fellow Cub Darwin Barney broke his NL mark).
 In 1990, Ryne became the first second baseman in years to lead the league in homers, with 40, and was again 4th in the MVP voting.
 In 1992, he hit 26 home runs with 100 RBI.

 Ryne Sandberg had a unique blend of skills - the only other player with similarity scores of at least 900 is Lou Whitaker, but that doesn't take into account all of Sandberg's fielding prowess and so isn't a complete comparison.
 Although Whitaker was a top player, perhaps a more suitable similarity comparison would be Bobby Doerr, who was also an all-around talent who went into the Hall of Fame.